Weather in Colombia in July

 Join Colombia’s Independence Day celebrations

-Held on 20th July, Colombia’s Independence Day heralds a national holiday with parades, music, and cultural events marking Colombia's independence from Spain.
+Held on 20th July, Colombia’s Independence Day heralds a national vacation with parades, music, and cultural events marking Colombia's independence from Spain.

 Humpback whale watching